clj-holmes/clj-watson/README.md

 #### Allow Listing Known CVE's

-Sometimes the transitive dependency tree is not under your control and it is not always possible to override versions of dependencies that are vulnerable.
+Sometimes, the transitive dependency tree is not under your control and it is not always possible to override vulnerable dependencies.
 You can allow a CVE for a limited period by adding a `clj-watson-config.edn` configuration file to your classpath with the following structure: